SierraQian/IST303-GroupC-Project/README.md

    - Create test cases for user registration and authentication (2 days)
    - Perform functional and security testing on the login and registration functionality (2 days)

-Iteration 2: Default Indicators, Upcoming Events, and Admin Account
+Iteration 2: Default Indicators, Upcoming releases, and Admin Account

 1. Team Member 1:

-   - Design and implement the landing page with default indicators and events (4 days)
+   - Design and implement the landing page with default indicators and releases (4 days)
    - Integrate frontend components for the calendar view (3 days)

 2. Team Member 2:

-   - Backend integration with the data source to retrieve event information (3 days)
+   - Backend integration with the data source to retrieve release information (3 days)
-   - Implement backend APIs for retrieving default indicators and events (4 days)
+   - Implement backend APIs for retrieving default indicators and releases (4 days)

 3. Team Member 3:

-   - Design and develop the calendar view of upcoming events (5 days)
+   - Design and develop the calendar view of upcoming releases (5 days)
-   - Create UI components for displaying event details (2 days)
+   - Create UI components for displaying release details (2 days)

 4. Team Member 4:
    - Create test cases for the landing page and calendar view (3 days)